-HOW TO APPLY Online Admission Procedure: For online admission, please visit Tezpur University website www.tezu.ernet.in and then select CODL online admission portal.
+HOW TO APPLY Online Admission Procedure:

+For online admission, please visit Tezpur University website www.tezu.ernet.in and then click on Distance Education Tab.
+After that CDOE web page shall open where online admission portal shall be displayed in flash.
 Register yourself by filling your name, date of birth, email id and mobile number.
 Provide a password, upload your photograph and signature and click on 'Register' button to complete the process.
 Then sign into your account and get access to online application form.
 Fill up the online application form, scanned copies of certificate, mark sheets and identity documents and submit.
 The candidates have to pay the fees online through PayTM platform using 'Pay Fees' button (Credit Card/Debit Card/Netbanking options are available after logging into Paytm platform).
-On successful payment of fees, candidates will get a payment reference number and an email confirming their admission in CODL.
-The application fee for admission is Rs.
+On successful payment of fees, candidates will get a payment reference number and an email confirming their admission in CDOE The application fee for admission is Rs.
 500/- (Rs.
 250/- for SC/ST candidates).
 Application fee along with the programme fee must be deposited at the time of application in full.
 Please ensure your eligibility before applying.
-For fee structure, please refer Programmes at a Glance in Section II Refund of Application Fees: Half of the Programme Fee will be refunded to the candidate if he/she withdraws his/her admission from the programme and claims refund before the closing date of the admission for the session.
+For fee structure, please refer Programmes at a Glance in Section II Refund of Application Fees:

+Half of the Programme Fee will be refunded to the candidate if he/she withdraws his/her admission from the programme and claims refund before the closing date of the admission for the session (without late fee period).
 Provisional Admission Candidates who have appeared/are appearing in the qualifying examination before the date of admission may be admitted provisionally under the following conditions: - 1.
 Candidates should have passed all the earlier examinations held for the same degree without any carry over of subject and satisfying the academic minimum eligibility criteria specified for the concerned academic programme. - 2.
 All academic works including theory and practical of qualifying examinations should be completed before the admission. - 3.
 Candidates must produce the evidence of passing the qualifying examination with requisite qualification while submitting form for term end examinations.
+In case he/she fails to do so, he/she shall not be allowed to sit for examination.
 NOTE: ALL COMMUNICATIONS REGARDING IMPORTANT INFORMATION WILL BE MADE VIA E-MAIL.
-LEARNERS ARE ADVISED TO CHECK THEIR EMAIL AND CODL WEBSITE REGULARLY.
+LEARNERS ARE ADVISED TO CHECK THEIR EMAIL AND CDOE WEBSITE REGULARLY.
 Certificate of Sponsorship / Caste/ PWD/ PRC etc. are to be uploaded by the concerned aspirant.
 Original certificates are to be produced at the centre for verification when called for.
-SOME GLIMPSES OF CODL
+CDOE, TEZPUR UNIVERSITY PROSPECTUS, 2022 SOME GLIMPSES OF CDOE

-Inside view of CODL premises
+Inside view of CDOE premises

-Study Centre of CODL at DHSK College, Dibrugarh
+Study Centre of CDOE at DHSK College, Dibrugarh

-Dignitaries, Resource Persons, Guests and Participants of the two day workshop on Development of Self Learning Materials organized by CODL in collaboration with Teaching Learning Centre, Tezpur University on 6th and 7th of March, 2019.
+Dignitaries, Resource Persons, Guests and Participants of the two day workshop on Development of Self Learning Materials organized by CDOE in collaboration with Teaching Learning Centre, Tezpur University on 6th and 7th of March, 2019.

-Prof. Debabrata Das, Director, CODL speaking on the importance of Open and Distance mode of Learning during a Workshop conducted by CODL.
+Prof. Debabrata Das, Ex- Director, CDOE speaking on the importance of Open and Distance mode of Learning during a Workshop conducted by CDOE.

+CDOE, TEZPUR UNIVERSITY PROSPECTUS, 2022

 SOME GLIMPSES OF TEZPUR UNIVERSITY